-The table below displays a snapshot of low-rate credit cards on Canstar’s database with 0% balance transfer offers.
-These results are based on a monthly spend of $2,000, and are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).
+The table below displays some of the low-rate credit cards on Canstar’s database with 0% balance transfer offers for Australians looking to spend around $500 per month.
+Please note that this table is sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).
 Use Canstar’s credit card comparison selector to view a wider range of credit cards.

 What is a 0% balance transfer?

-The balance transfer interest rate is the introductory interest rate charged on your existing balance when you transfer your balance to a new credit card.
-This introductory rate typically lasts between 6-24 months but can last for longer.
-So, for example, with a 12 month 0% balance transfer, you will pay 0% interest on your existing credit card debts for 12 months.
+The balance transfer interest rate is the introductory interest rate charged on your existing balance when you transfer it to a new credit card.
+This introductory rate typically lasts between 6-24 months but can last for longer in some cases.
+So, for example, with a 12-month 0% balance transfer, you would pay 0% interest on your existing credit card debts for 12 months.

-In addition to having a low or 0% interest rate for a period of time, a balance transfer can also be a good way to consolidate your credit card debts.
-By paying a one-off balance transfer fee, you could move all of your existing credit card debt from multiple cards onto one.
+In addition to generally having a low or 0% interest rate for a period of time, a balance transfer can also be a good way to consolidate credit card debts.
+By paying a one-off balance transfer fee, you could move your existing credit card debt from multiple cards onto one.
 Check how much you can transfer, as some credit cards will only allow you to transfer a certain amount of money and you may not be able to transfer the full amount from your existing credit cards.
 Some providers may also place a limit on how many cards you can transfer debt from.

-However, you need to be aware of the revert rate – the rate your card will revert to once the introductory period finishes.
-It can also apply to new purchases made on the card.
-According to Canstar’s database, these revert rates can be as high as 25.99%.
+However, you need to be aware of the revert rate – the interest rate your card will revert to once the introductory period finishes.
+You may also be charged interest on any new purchases you make on the card, even during the introductory balance transfer offer period.

-If you don’t pay off your transferred debts by the end of the introductory period, then what’s left will be charged interest at this higher rate.
+If you don’t pay off your transferred debts by the end of the introductory period, then what’s left will be charged interest at the higher revert rate.
 If you don’t think you can pay it all off in time, consider picking a card with a lower revert rate, or think about whether you may want to choose a card with a low ongoing interest rate, instead of one suited to balance transfers.

 Is the balance transfer rate all you need to consider?

-The table below shows a snapshot of 0% balance transfer offers with $0 annual fees on Canstar’s database, with links to providers’ websites.
-These results are based on a monthly spend of $2,000, and are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).
+The table below shows a snapshot of 0% balance transfer offers with $0 upfront and annual fees on Canstar’s database for Australians looking to spend around $500 per month.
+Please note that this table is sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).
 Use Canstar’s credit card comparison selector to view a wider range of credit cards.

-When taking out a balance transfer, it’s a good idea to focus primarily on paying off as much of your debt as possible before making any new purchases with your card.
-Many people have found success in paying off their debts by cancelling their previous credit cards or leaving it locked away, to reduce their temptation to spend.
+When taking out a balance transfer, it’s typically a good idea to focus primarily on paying off as much of your debt as possible before making any new purchases with your card.

-Failing to repay your debts on a balance transfer deal can keep you on that vicious cycle of debt for even longer, so make you sure you compare your options thoroughly before deciding.
+Failing to repay your debts in time on a balance transfer deal could keep you in a cycle of debt, so make sure you compare your options thoroughly before deciding.
 You may want to seek advice from a qualified adviser.